oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Add-in removed.](./images/addin-removed.png " ")

-    The **Oracle Autonomous AI Database Add-in for Excel** add-in is removed from the menu bar.
+    The **Oracle Autonomous Database Add-in for Excel** is removed from the menu bar.

     ![Add-in removed from menu bar.](./images/addin-removed-menu.png " ")